jkulawik/blog/_drafts/discord-alternative.md

   * Federated and decentralised; you have good control over your data
   * Seems to have some nice features that aren't listed directly on websites
   * Has a decent mobile version
-  * Supports bots and offers several ones already
+  * Supports bots (called "integrations" in Matrix) and offers several ones already

 ### Cinny